Mateusz-Ramotowski-Poland/Hangman-Game-Vanilia-JS/README.md

 ## General Information
 This project is a browser game.
 In order to win the game, you have to click on the buttons with letters/space that you think are in the guessing password.
 I created it to practice my programming skills.
 In this project, I focused on learning JS and chrome developer tools.
-That's why I only have one version - for computer screens.
-I didn't pay much attention to CSS and the layout of a webpage.
+That's why it's working the best on laptop/computer screen on Google Chrome browser.
+It doesn't work in the Firefox browser correctly.
+In the future, I want to work on this that app would work correctly on other browsers and also on mobiles.
 ## Technologies Used
 Project is created with:
 * HTML5